590. Using an External IRB

 - University of Nevada, Las Vegas (UNLV) (social behavioral and biomedical research; agreement is reciprocal)

-NOTE: These pre-existing IAAs do NOT preclude the need for University and affiliate investigators to obtain written acknowledgment from a University IRB to use an external IRB for a given research project.
+NOTE: Pre-existing IAAs do NOT preclude the need for University and affiliate investigators to obtain written acknowledgment from a University IRB to use an external IRB for a given research project.

 A PI who wishes to use an external IRB that does not have an existing IAA with a University IRB may contact the Research Integrity Office to discuss the possibility of establishing an IRB Authorization Agreement.